Locations:

 How is histamine intolerance diagnosed?

 • Food diary.
-Keeping track of your symptoms and what you eat and drink can help identify what might be causing your symptoms.
-Sometimes, it’s a combination of foods, beverages or medications taken together that are the problem.
+Keeping track of your symptoms and what you eat and drink can help you identify if a food intolerance might be causing your symptoms.
+Sometimes it’s a combination of foods, beverages or medications taken together that are the problem.
 Keeping a diary helps patterns emerge that you might not have noticed before.

 • Allergy skin tests or blood tests.
 These can help you identify or rule out food allergies.